Flight-Free-UK/flight_free_uk_website/source/posts_travel/uk-to-dolomites.html.markdown

 author: FlightFree UK
 read_time_minute: 4
 ---
-February 2025 saw the launch of a [new European Sleeper overnight service](https://www.europeansleeper.eu/bolzano) from Brussels to Venice, via the Netherlands, Germany and Austria.
-It’s the perfect train for reaching ski resorts in the Dolomites, and with a winter-only timetable (currently), it’s clearly aimed at that market.
+### February 2025 saw the launch of a [new European Sleeper overnight service](https://www.europeansleeper.eu/bolzano) from Brussels to Venice, via the Netherlands, Germany and Austria.

+##### It’s the perfect train for reaching ski resorts in the Dolomites, and with a winter-only timetable (currently), it’s clearly aimed at that market.

-Until now, getting from the UK to the Dolomites without stopping overnight en-route would involve a Eurostar from London to Amsterdam, the ÖBB [Nightjet service](https://skiflightfree.org/tag/nightjet/) to Innsbruck, then the ÖBB Railjet service to the gateway towns of Bressanone/Brixen, Ponte Gardena/Waidbruck and Bolzano/Bozen.
-The chance to get to the Dolomites easily by train appealed.
+Getting from the UK to the Dolomites without stopping overnight en-route would otherwise involve a Eurostar from London to Amsterdam, the ÖBB [Nightjet service](https://skiflightfree.org/tag/nightjet/) to Innsbruck, then the ÖBB Railjet service to the gateway towns of Bressanone/Brixen, Ponte Gardena/Waidbruck and Bolzano/Bozen.
+The chance to reach the Dolomites easily by train appealed.

 Starting from Brighton, the journey began with a direct train to London St Pancras, arriving just 40 minutes before the Eurostar departure.
 Some might consider this too close for comfort (the website recommends arrival 75 minutes before departure), but in my experience, this is ample time.
-It typically takes 5-10 minutes to get from check in to the departure hall and today was no exception: less than 5 minutes after arriving, I was inside the terminal, with enough time to visit the bathroom, grab a tea and do a little bit of work before going up to the platform and find my seat.
+It typically takes 5-10 minutes to get from check in to the departure hall and today was no exception: less than 5 minutes after arriving, I was inside the terminal, with enough time to visit the bathroom, grab a tea and do a little bit of work before going up to the platform and finding my seat.

 Unusually for me, I was in ‘Eurostar Plus’, having qualified for a free upgrade from my ‘Avantage’ membership – the Eurostar’s frequent traveller programme.
 The seating is slightly more spread out, but the main ‘plus’ is that you are served a meal en route.
 This was surprisingly good, and I appreciated the regular top ups of tea during the journey.